HananYusuf/Burger/README.md

 The program uses MYSQL, ORM and Node to query and route data in the app.
 Express for the backend web framework and handlebars to dynamically generate the HTML.

 ## Usage
 To run this application locally, Install the dependencies, verify database connection information, run the database in my SQL Workbench.
 Run `node server.js` on your terminal to start the server and follow the link or open it on your browser to view the application your computer(locally).
+The application running on Heroku can be found [Here](https://safe-beach-77092.herokuapp.com/)

 ![](Assets/image.png)